jzawodn/arm-neon-vfp-test/README.md

 ./default 2.200002 2.200001 5
 ans = 9.705820 1373 loop/msec
 ```
+As you can see, the ARM processor on the SandSTORM doesn't have hard
+floating point support, so that compilation fails.
+But the other four
+work.

 Interestingly, the timing for the *softfp-vfp* and *softfp-neon* are
 essentially identical.
 Similarly, the timing for *default* and *soft*